Table of Contents

 Employers are usually permitted to observe all activity conducted on a company-owned device.
 Your business can track them via GPS or IP address if you give work phones and laptops.

-The tracking is also applicable to devices used by the employees off-premises and outside of work hours, such as when the employee is at home.
+The tracking also applies to devices used by the employees off-premises and outside of work hours, such as when the employee is at home.
 Providing company-owned systems is a good idea if you want to use this type of location tracking.

 It’s not always an issue to track individuals’ owned devices.
 The employer should consider a few key questions: